Photo by Jens Kreuter on Unsplash

 7. Industrial Internet

 The Industrial Internet of Things (IIoT) connects essential data, assets, powerful predictive and prescriptive analytics, and contemporary industrial employees.
-It’s a network of industrial devices linked together by communications technology.
+It’s a network of industrial devices.
+And communications technology linked them together.
 This is to create systems that can monitor, gather, exchange, analyze, and offer important data.
 They also offer new insights like never before.
 This information may then be useful to assist industrial businesses to make better, faster business decisions.

 8. Connected Cars